bronhaim/community/contributors/design-proposals/node/node-fence.md

 Underway:

-* Implement the fence flow mechanism (state automaton)
+* Implement the fence flow mechanism (state automaton) over GCE - using types configs
-* Provide fence agent for the guaranteed list of fencing methods
+* Implement the fence flow mechanism using fence agents for bare-metal support (focus on 1 or 2 PM devices) This will allow to demo full roll-out on cloud environments and bare-metal.

 Would like to get soon:

+* CI tests
 * Demonstrate the fencing mechanism on AWS and GCE (optionally OpenStack)
 * Generate metrics based on the fence flow
 * Per set-of-nodes fencing configuration